jonathancraddock/Cachet-Config/README.md

 ## Timezone

-Some notes on diagnosing Cachet timezone issue.
+Some notes on diagnosing Cachet timezone graph display issue.
+Regardless of timezone, the graph insists on displaying in UTC, rather than BST.
+If you change your timezone to Australia, the graph shifts forward half a day, as you'd expect, but events are always shown as UTC.
+(Surely most 'end-users' want to see something more meaningful?)

 Use `timezonectl` or check `/etc/timezone`.

 ```bash
 timedatectl